CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 The top stocks to buy based on all criteria is what we have found.
 These are considered the most successful stocks based on the provided criteria.
 If the S&P 500 is decreasing in price really negatively, then many smart investors will take the day off or avoid the S&P 500: having wisdom to only buy shares of gold that day with the GLD stock symbol.
+The Large List of S&P 500 stocks has been shortened to ride out the current stock market recession conditions.
+I have included my most successful stocks in the list of stocks to scan.

 Output: Finally, the selected stock symbols are written to the "electricity-or-utility-stocks-to-buy-list.txt" file, providing a stock list that might be favorable to purchase: stocks that have a history of strong price percentage increases over multiple time intervals.